The Gilmer-Masbaum map is not injective on the Kauffman bracket skein module: Introduction

 \subsection{Acknowledgement}

-I want to thank my PhD supervisor, Renaud Detcherry, for his precious support, his ideas, and his substantial help during the entire elaboration of the present paper.\\ This work was partially supported by the ANER "CLICQ" of the Région Bourgogne Franche-Comté.\\ The IMB receives support from the EIPHI Graduate School (contract ANR-17-EURE-0002).
+I want to thank my PhD supervisor, Renaud Detcherry, for his support and his substantial help during the elaboration of this paper.\\ This work was partially supported by the ANER "CLICQ" of the Région Bourgogne Franche-Comté.
+The IMB receives support from the EIPHI Graduate School (contract ANR-17-EURE-0002).